tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 from bootstrapping a compromise of one node into the ability to attack connections between any node; otherwise the attacker can recover the main key and then re-run the importer itself.

+5. If PSKs are used for providing security against quantum computers, then it is recommended that they combine this with certificate-based authentication as specified in {{?RFC8773}}

 ## Stack Interfaces